(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See

 Yeah, this is a tough one being a hard-working single woman with no kids.
 With these factors, it’s very easy to dedicate my life to work.
 The blog has been a nice diversion but some would argue it's still work.
 I find it quite cathartic to write but yeah, it’s kinda like work at times.

 I find balance by starting off my day, every day, with a little bible study/prayer time.
 Exercise is crucial not only to my physical health but also my mental health.
 I typically either work out after work or in the am depending on the fitness classes offered at my gym.

 9) How would you help a good friend who struggles with money?

 You don’t have to know how to do complicated Calculus formulas to gain control over your financial life.
-It’s kind of funny that I could do the hard stuff but had no idea how to apply practical mathematical principals to my situation.
+It’s kind of funny that I could do the hard stuff but had no idea how to apply practical mathematical principles to my situation.
 Fortunately, I got back to the simple stuff and you can too.

 Get some financial cheerleaders and/or sit down with an accountability partner to go over your budget.
 Others could see how I could tighten up my budget more easily and objectively than I could.
 At least that was the case when I started out.